The Treaty of Paris Period

 made clear the inadequacy of the Articles of Confederation and the need for constitutional reform.

 The Center for the Study of the Treaty of Paris Period (1783-87) is part of the Annapolis Community Foundation, its fundraising "parent" organization.
-It has collected over $13,000 in donations and $8,000 in grants during the past calendar year to put together year-round activities themed around significant events that took place before the Constitution.
-The Center for the Study of the Treaty of Paris Period (1783-87), working with a database of over 1,300 people, has three primary goals:
+It has collected over $13,000 in donations and $8,000 in grants to put together year-round activities themed around significant events that took place before the Constitution.
+Working with a database of over 1,600 people, it has three primary goals:

 - To sponsor themed events in Annapolis throughout the year correlating to significant dates within the Treaty of Paris Period (1783-87), especially those that took place in Annapolis.
 These events usually consist of a presentation by local experts, followed by questions, held in the Crown and Crab Room at the Maryland Inn, where exact replicas of signed documents from the "America's 14 Forgotten Presidents of Congress Before Washington" collection are displayed.

-- To spearhead an effort to rebuild Mann's Tavern, which burned down in 1919, to be that place.
+- To spearhead an effort to restore Mann's Tavern, which burned down in 1919, to be that place.

 We can help you rediscover the Treaty of Paris Period (1783-87)!